Skip to main content

 One of the largest in the nation, Philly’s Juneteenth Parade typically features 25,000 attendees, 2,000 participants and over two-dozen floats parading through West Philly.

-The day culminates with music, vendors, a youth pavilion and more at the Juneteenth Festival at Malcolm X Park.
-Stay tuned for more details about 2026’s event.
+The day culminates with music, vendors, a youth pavilion, a car show and more at the Juneteenth Festival at Malcolm X Park.
+Stay tuned for more details about this year’s event.

 Where: Various locations including Malcolm X Park, 5100 Pine Street, Philadelphia, PA